-Are you someone how don't know what a Story Point is OR someone who wants to eliminate common mistakes when it comes to Story Point Estimation OR someone who is not able to make a successful Story Point Estimation...
+Are you someone who doesn't know what a Story Point is OR someone who wants to eliminate typical mistakes when it comes to Story Point Estimation OR someone who is not able to make a successful Story Point Estimation...

 Then this guide on Story Points and Agile Estimation is all you need to know everything regarding the Agile Estimation and Story Points.

 First, we will start by knowing what exactly are Story Points and what is their function.

 The term Story Point is defined as a metric that is used in the Agile Development and Management field to determine the difficulty level of implementing a particular story.

 So, for a given business, the story needs to be initially assigned to the team of software development.
 With the estimations of story points, the development team doesn't have to be too precise with their schedule.

 Sometimes it may be a little complex, let's say, in case of how long a particular feature will take to be completed developed, the development team will be assigning more story points to it.
 These extra story points will help in making the situation easy to understand.

 There are some elements considered before assigning the story points to a situation, which are mentioned below:

 The story points can be expressed in two different ways, like:

 Now, we know that a story point is a summarized symbolic measure that is required to estimate the time needed to implement a user story.
 In other words, it is a number that briefly informs the development team about the difficulty level of a particular story.